hapax/hapax.github.io/assets/minimal-networks.md

   ⁂
 </p>

-*Exercise 5 (critical angle).* This argument above really only establishes that $\theta_\text{crit} \leq 120^\circ$.
+*Exercise 5 (critical angle).* The argument above really only establishes that $\theta_\text{crit} \leq 120^\circ$.
-We can check for a simple case that decreasing $\theta < 120^\circ$ causes the trident to become shorter once more.
+It is possible, in principle, that the triangular network becomes shorter at some angle $\theta_\text{crit} < 120^\circ$.
+In this exercise, we will show for a specific setup that this is not the case.

 <figure>
     <div style="text-align:center"><img src